-In the 19th century, taxonomy -- the classification of living organisms -- was all the rage in biology. [ref.
-1] Both amateur and professional naturalists were so caught up in the craze of collecting and identifying creatures, rare beetles were hot commodities. [ref.2, about midway down] At the time, little was known about microorganisms and their place in the world of living things, so they didn't receive as much attention.
-The intervening decades have seen a dramatic increase in knowledge of microbes, with part of that increase demonstrated by the efficient classification of microorganisms.
+In the 19th century, taxonomy -- the classification of living organisms -- was all the rage in biology.
+Both amateur and professional naturalists were so caught up in the craze of collecting and identifying creatures, rare beetles were hot commodities.
+At the time, little was known about microorganisms and their place in the world of living things, and the classification of microbiology didn't receive as much attention.
+The intervening decades have seen a dramatic increase in knowledge of microbes and in methods of identifying microorganisms, with part of that increase demonstrated by the efficient classification of microorganisms.

 Taxonomy has three components: nomenclature, classification and identification.
 Nomenclature is simply assigning a name to a species.
 Classification is grouping species together according to shared characteristics -- some of which are physical, and some biochemical.
 Identification is using features of an organism to determine where it belongs in a classification scheme.
 The modern taxonomic scheme has as its largest, most inclusive group, the domains.
 The smallest group is the species.
 From the most inclusive to the most specific, the levels run like so: domain, kingdom, phylum, class, order, family, genus and species.
 You, for example, are Eukarya Animalia Chordata Mammalia Primate Hominidae Homo sapiens.